Hearen/HadoopInitializer/README.md

 Support
 -------

+#### tools
-There are lots of issues that might occur during the configuration, so there are some brilliant tools that might be helpful when encountering some problems.
+There are lots of issues that might occur during the configuration, so there are some convenient tools that might be helpful when encountering some problems.
 - [clear_walls.sh](tools/clear_walls.sh) used to shut down firewall and selinux mode of the hosts
 - [cgroup_configurer.sh](tools/cgroup_configurer.sh) used to configure the cgroup of course before which you are required to set up the configuration files [cgconfig.conf](etc/cgconfig.conf) and [cgrules.conf](etc/cgrules.conf)
 - [distance_checker.sh](tools/distance_checker.sh) used to check the `ping` network distance among hosts